Ultimate Drift Hunters Tuning Guide

 positive camber

-So, let’s show you how it should be done.
+Now, let’s show you how it should be done!

-Before you begin tuning, we wanted to inform you that there’s a new update to the original Drift Hunters game published by Ilya Kaminetsky – Drift Hunters MAX.
+Before diving into Drift Hunters tuning, we wanted to let you know there’s now a massive update to the classic game – Drift Hunters MAX.

 Drift Hunters Tuning